vanya31/Projects/README.md

 # Projects

-A collection of all my practice projects with the aim to improve my web dev skills with special focus on Front-End.
+A collection of all my practice projects, putting to use all the languages and frameworks I've learned so far.

 # INDEX
 <table>